iaomw/moonlight-ios/README.md

-I want port this to OS X, because the Java or Chrome version are just too bad.
-Do it later.
+#I want port this to OS X, because the Java and Chrome version are just too bad.

-I need better performance and customable resolution.
+#I need better performance and customable resolution.

 #Moonlight iOS